Accessibility Quick Links

 - Show evidence of human rights abuses or evidence of modern slavery such as forced labour, human trafficking or child labour in its workforce.

-- Show evidence of human rights abuses or evidence of modern slavery such as forced labour, human trafficking or child labour in its supply chain and are unable to demonstrate to the satisfaction of CIBC, an acceptable plan and timeframe in which to investigate and mitigate these risks
+- Show evidence of human rights abuses or evidence of modern slavery such as forced labour, human trafficking or child labour in its supply chain and are unable to demonstrate to the satisfaction of CIBC, an acceptable plan and timeframe in which to investigate and mitigate these risks.

 - Directly trade in, or finance the extraction of conflict minerals, that directly benefits armed groups, perpetrates human rights abuses or supports corruption in conflict zones.